enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-2/index.md

 1. We can change the output schema from `Any` to a stricter schema.
 Let's ensure we receive an actual array of Todo items.

+Edit the specification in `todo-spec/todos/getAll.yml` with your favorite editor and change the `output_schema` as follows:

 ```yaml
 output_schema: |-
   [{